Skip to main content

 The reality is that most sophisticated AI implementations use all three approaches.
 Your fraud detection system might use rule-based checks, machine learning models for pattern detection, and LLMs for contextual analysis of suspicious transactions.

-The distinction between AI and machine learning matters because it frames how you approach problems, what kind of talent you need to hire, and how much data you need to collect.
-Rule-based AI gives you control and explainability but requires domain expertise.
-Machine learning learns from data but can be opaque.
-Modern LLMs offer flexibility but require different implementation approaches.
+The distinction matters because it frames how you approach problems, what talent you need to hire, and what data you need to collect—rule-based AI provides control and explainability but requires domain expertise, machine learning learns from data but can be opaque, and modern LLMs offer flexibility with different implementation approaches.
+The best strategy is understanding which approach fits your specific problem, then combining them for maximum effectiveness.
+For implementation guidance, explore choosing the right AI tools, AI implementation mistakes, and building your first AI agent.

 Related Articles